- Gladys Childs

 Oral Tradition

 Just because early societies were based on oral tradition does not make history less reliable or inferior.
 People took the time and effort to memorize things to preserve their histories accurately for the following generations.
-For most people in the U.S. today, it is hard to grasp societies built on oral tradition because it can be difficult to see beyond the culture of today and not impose it on the past.
-However, if we really consider oral traditions, they do make sense.
+For most people in the U.S. today, it is hard to grasp societies built on oral tradition because it can be challenging to see beyond today's culture and not impose it on the past.
+However, if we consider oral traditions, they do make sense.
 They did not have magazines, t.v., radio, or books.
-So, when important events happened, people were going to remember them and pass them along as it was their primary means of communication.
+So, when important events happened, people would remember them and pass them along as it was their primary means of communication.

-Now, just because it was an oral culture, there were some people who could read and write.
-And even though there was no such thing as a printing press or books like we have today, what they did have were scrolls of leather and plant leaves called papyrus.
-These ancient forms of writing were very expensive so they would only write down the absolutely most important stories.
+Even though it was an oral culture, some people could read and write.
+And even though there was no such thing as a printing press or books like we have today, they did have scrolls of leather and plant leaves called papyrus.
+These ancient forms of writing were costly, so they would only write down the most important stories.

-As Dr. Craig Bloomberg explains: “The only purpose for which someone would write something down in the ancient world was because they thought there were some lessons to be learned from the characters described.”
-And this is exactly what people were thinking about when we come to what is in the Old Testament and in the New Testament.
+Dr. Craig Bloomberg explains: “The only purpose for which someone would write something down in the ancient world was because they thought there were some lessons to be learned from the characters described.”
+And this is precisely what people were thinking about when we came to what is in the Old and New Testaments.

-For example, the first New Testament book ever written was Galatians, which was written in 49 A.D., not even 30 years after Jesus had died and been resurrected.
-And, if we look beyond Galatians to the Gospels, Dr. Bloomberg adds: “The standard scholarly dating even in very liberal circles, is Mark in the 70s, Matthew and Luke in the 80s, John in the 90s.
-But listen, that’s still within the lifetimes of various eyewitnesses of the life of Jesus, including hostile eyewitnesses who would have served as a corrective if false teachings about Jesus were going around....
-The 2 earliest biographies of Alexander the Great were written by Arrian and Plutarch more than 400 years after Alexander’s death in 323 B.C., yet historians consider them to be generally trustworthy.”
+For example, the first New Testament book written was Galatians, written in 49 A.D., not even 30 years after Jesus had died and been resurrected.
+And, if we look beyond Galatians to the Gospels, Dr. Bloomberg adds: “The standard scholarly dating, even in very liberal circles, is Mark in the 70s, Matthew and Luke in the 80s, John in the 90s.
+But listen, that’s still within the lifetimes of various eyewitnesses of the life of Jesus, including hostile eyewitnesses who would have served as a corrective if false teachings about Jesus were going around...
+Arrian and Plutarch wrote the earliest biographies of Alexander the Great more than 400 years after Alexander’s death in 323 B.C., yet historians consider them to be generally trustworthy.”

-If we look at the other world religions, the case for the Christian scriptures is made even stronger.
+If we look at the other world religions, the case for the Christian scriptures is made even more robust.

-- The Zoroastrian scriptures were written about 1300 years after the original event.
+- The Zoroastrian scriptures were written about 1300 years after the actual event.

 - The scriptures of Buddha, who lived in the 6th century B.C., were not put into writing until 600